 Identifying and analyzing trends in time series data often requires statistical techniques to model and forecast future values based on observed trends.
-Neves & Cordeiro [43] presented an approach integrating exponential smoothing and bootstrap methodologies for time series prediction, emphasizing the importance of selecting the best model for accurate forecasts.
-Zavala & Messina [44] provided a statistical framework based on dynamic harmonic regression for examining modal behavior, trend extraction, and forecasting in wind power generation, showcasing the flexibility of time series models.
-Miah [45] explored techniques for the analysis of financial data using time series models, demonstrating how to analyze and forecast economic indicators and perform trend analysis.
+Neves & Cordeiro [67] presented an approach integrating exponential smoothing and bootstrap methodologies for time series prediction, emphasizing the importance of selecting the best model for accurate forecasts.
+Zavala & Messina [68] provided a statistical framework based on dynamic harmonic regression for examining modal behavior, trend extraction, and forecasting in wind power generation, showcasing the flexibility of time series models.
+Miah [69] explored techniques for the analysis of financial data using time series models, demonstrating how to analyze and forecast economic indicators and perform trend analysis.

-Jha et al. [46] investigated contemporary approaches for forecasting vehicular population in India, comparing trend line analysis, econometric analysis, and time series (TS) analysis, and found TS analysis to be more accurate.
-Wonu & Orlu [47] modeled time-series data on senior secondary student mathematics achievement over 29 years, using trend analysis and ARIMA techniques to forecast future values, highlighting the effectiveness of these methods in educational data analysis.
-Idrees et al. [48] discussed analyzing the Indian stock market using time series data to build a statistical model for efficient future stock predictions.
+Jha et al. [70] investigated contemporary approaches for forecasting vehicle population in India, comparing trend line analysis, econometric analysis, and time series analysis, and found time series analysis to be more accurate.
+Wonu & Orlu [71] modeled time-series data on senior secondary student mathematics achievement over 29 years, using trend analysis and ARIMA techniques to forecast future values, highlighting the effectiveness of these methods in educational data analysis.
+Idrees et al. [72] discussed analyzing the Indian stock market using time series data to build a statistical model for efficient future stock predictions.
 This research demonstrates the significance of time series analysis in financial markets for uncovering market trends and forecasting stock performance.
-Rivera [49] emphasized the role of stationarity in business and economic research, discussing the importance of identifying non-stationary time series and the need for stationarity in the data prior to analysis.
-Hu [50] introduced the combination of time series forecasting with topological data analysis as a technique to solve real-world problems, using COVID-19 pandemic data as a case study.
+Rivera [73] emphasized the role of stationarity in business and economic research, discussing the importance of identifying nonstationary time series and the need for stationarity in the data prior to analysis.
+Hu [74] introduced the combination of time series forecasting with topological data analysis as a technique to solve real-world problems, using COVID-19 pandemic data as a case study.

-In this section we have discussed the traditional time series analysis methods ranging from auto-regressive models, which leverage past values for predictions, and moving average models, aimed at smoothing out noise, to more complex Autoregressive Integrated Moving Average (ARIMA).
-These techniques have been applied across various domains, such as finance, climate studies, biomedical, speech signal etc. Techniques such as seasonal decomposition and Fourier analysis are used to identify the periodic patterns whereas exponential smoothing and trend analysis provide tools for handling data with or without seasonal variations.
+In this section we have discussed the traditional time series analysis methods ranging from auto-regressive models, which leverage past values for predictions, and moving average models, aimed at smoothing out noise, to more complex ARIMA models.
+These techniques have been successfully applied across a diverse range of domains including finance, climate studies, biomedical engineering, and human language technology.
+Techniques such as seasonal decomposition and Fourier analysis are used to identify the periodic patterns whereas exponential smoothing and trend analysis provide tools for handling data with or without seasonal variations.
 Spectral, wavelet, and nonlinear time series analyses offer advanced methods for dealing with complex data structures.
 The variety of methodologies discussed in this section highlights the evolution of time series analysis in capturing and forecasting the intricate behaviors of sequential data across various fields.